Rotifer/Rotifer.github.io/_posts/2025-01-07-sql-questions-solutions.md

 ## Up next

 We will use SQL to identify which clubs were relegated/promoted for each season.
-We will also look at how clubs have fared over the season against their greatest rivals.
-Arsenal-Tottenham and Liverpool-Manchester United are two such rivalries that we will investigate.